ibz0q/better-moment-card/README.md

 This feature uses Intl API built into modern browsers and there's many advantages to this but one side effect is this API may not be available on all browsers (See support here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

-#### Example:

-You can use locale features by specifying a locale name.
+You can use this features by specifying a locale:

 i.e. `locale: ar` or `{{moment locale=ar}}`